 Skip to main content

 UK applicants write one 4,000-character UCAS personal statement that goes to up to four dental schools.
 Australian dentistry applicants do not.
 There is no central application service that collects a single statement; the written component is school-by-school, and only two Australian dental programs — JCU BDS and Charles Sturt BDS — have substantive written applications.
-The other AU dental schools select on UCAT-ANZ/GAMSAT + GPA/ATAR + MMI with no written input that materially shifts ranking.
 This guide explains what JCU and Charles Sturt actually ask for, how the rural-and-tropical mission shapes the prompts, how to write about manual dexterity authentically, and the common mistakes that make a dental written application read as a UCAS-style PS shoehorned into an Australian form.

-Two schools are exceptions: JCU BDS and Charles Sturt BDS.
-Both have a substantive written component because their selection missions are heavily rural and community-driven, and the written application carries verification work that aptitude tests cannot do for those criteria.
+JCU BDS and Charles Sturt BDS both have a substantive written component because their selection missions are heavily rural and community-driven, and the written application carries verification work that aptitude tests cannot do.
 If you are applying to either or both, plan two separate written packages with different prompts, word counts, and framing.

-There is no Notre Dame dental program.
-References to Notre Dame in the AU medical application context do not apply to dentistry.
+No Notre Dame dental program.
+References to Notre Dame in the AU medical application context do not apply to dentistry — the post-2024 Notre Dame CASPer transition narrative applies to Notre Dame Sydney and Fremantle medicine only.

 The 2 programmes below have either an explicit written application, structured short-answer questions, or a stated rural and community mission that materially rewards a strong written component.
 Schools not listed are typically selected on UCAT-ANZ/GAMSAT + GPA/ATAR + MMI with no written input.